top of page

 Twelve presentations gave an overview of the recent research activities of each ACAP node.
 Additionally, a tour of ANU’s laboratories showcased their measurement capabilities.

-UNSW will host the next ACAP Mini-Symposium on Characterisation on December 2nd.
+UNSW hosted the second ACAP Mini-Symposium on Characterisation on December 2nd, organised by Dr Henner Kampwerth.

-ANU's Professor Klaus Weber will be hosting a workshop for all ACAP members focused on resolving the critical challenge of stability in perovskite-based cells.
-It will be held on December 6, 2024, after the ACAP Conference.
+ANU's Professor Klaus Weber hosted a workshop for all ACAP members focused on resolving the critical challenge of stability in perovskite-based cells.

 Making the most of the ACAP ecosystem

-Weber says, "ACAP does substantially reduce the barrier to collaboration and therefore allow the exploitation of synergies between nodes, in terms of facilities and expertise."
+Weber said, "ACAP does substantially reduce the barrier to collaboration and therefore allow the exploitation of synergies between nodes, in terms of facilities and expertise."

 Comments